 During my three months long nursing assignment, I attended a community meeting important enough to merit the protective presence of the revolutionary Black Panthers.
 In awe, I watched its well armed warriors for "social justice" line up on each side of the hall.
 We, the white volunteers, listened to the organizer's angry words about capitalism, racism, social injustice and radical change.
 They didn't want our presence any more, so we were told to stay home and raise support for them in our white communities.

 I didn't question their values that day.
-But a few years later, as a "born-again" Christian, I began to wonder.
+But a few years later I began to wonder.
 By then, I had been thoroughly exposed to the spiritual bleakness of liberal theology, its transformational agenda, and its hostility toward Biblical Christianity.

 I had learned that the vision of "social justice" is infused with deceptive dreams.
 Promising economic equality, its well-trained "organizers" would destroy personal incentive, undermine family values, twist God's Word, and breed dependence and poverty for all but its elite leaders!
 There wouldn't be much wealth left to spread.
 Yet the lie survives -- even in today's churches.